CZERTAINLY/CZERTAINLY-Documentation/docs/03-installation-guide/03-deployment/06-deployment-appliance/03-initialization.md

 ## Database

-CZERTAINLY stores all it's data in postgres database.
+CZERTAINLY stores all it's data in posture's database.
 The server will be installed for you, but you might want to set your own password for the database.
 To do so choose **Configure database** from the main menu.

 ## Credentials for CZERTAINLY docker repository